Parking Regulations

 Parking With Sign Regulations

 Some parking regulations in Chilliwack will have a sign posted that reflects the details of the restriction.
+Restricted parking signs are in effect 24-hours a day, year round, including Statutory holidays unless otherwise posted.
 Common parking regulations with a sign include:

 No Stopping Sign